konrad-kaminski/spring-kotlin-coroutine/README.md

 compile 'org.springframework.kotlin:spring-kotlin-coroutine:0.1.0'
 ```

-**NOTE** Some of the dependencies of `spring-kotlin-coroutine` are declared as optional.
+> Note that some of the dependencies of `spring-kotlin-coroutine` are declared as optional.
 You should declare them as
 runtime dependencies of your application if you want to use the features that require them.
 The table below contains the
 details: